nysthee/go-training/step_5/README.md

 #Step 5: Concurrently fire requests to a server

 - The server is provided.
-Upon receipt of a call, the server will sleep for 'delay' before returning a response.
+Upon receipt of a call, the server will the HTTP-request back as json-document.
 See below on how to start the server.
-- Create a program that fire 100 concurrent HTTP-GET-requests to the server
+- Create a program that fires 100 concurrent HTTP-GET-requests to the server
 - Report the result from each goroutines back to the "main"-loop using a channel.